CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/conversion-recipes.md

 - Use `--search-audit-tsv FILE` for mapping-file conversions if you want to inspect ontology lookup results.
 - Use `--no-source-info` only when you want smaller BFF output and do not need copied source columns under `info`.
 - Use `--entities` only with `-obff` and `--out-dir` when writing multiple Beacon entity files.
+- Start with a regression fixture when evaluating a route; this separates installation problems from project-specific input or mapping issues.

 ## Command Examples